 There is absolutely no way such a robbery would have taken place or been planned for a few hundred thousand pounds and even £35 million, reduced to £20 million and shared between ten people would have held too much risk.
 Two million is not enough to retire on these days.
 While one or two criminally minded assets may consider this a CV busting job for future attempts, this really is a get in and get out and stay out job.

 With so much planning, it being a holiday weekend with traders storing their stock.
 A number around £250 million would have made this London Jewellery Heist very well worthwhile indeed.
 One thing is for sure, with the Holborn fire connection, the security guard nearly rumbling the whole plot.
 The drilling through a wall and abseiling down a lift shaft.
 It won’t be long before another £250 million is stolen at the gates of the worldwide cinemas.
 Making Squillions for not only the thieves but the film industry too.

-To see the type of jewellery that may have been stored at Hatton Garden Safe Deposit Ltd, visit Deeply Diamonds who trade nearby.
-You can also have a butchers at the Deeply Diamonds discount codes to see if you can make the steal of the century on your next jewellery purchase.
+To see the type of jewellery that may have been stored at Hatton Garden Safe Deposit Ltd, visit Aspire Diamonds who trade nearby.
+You can also have a butchers at the Links of London discount codes to see if you can make the steal of the century on your next jewellery purchase.